openwisp/netjsonconfig/docs/source/backends/create_your_backend.rst

 Create your backend
 ===================

-.. include:: ../_github.rst

 Every backend is based on the common ground of some elements provided by the netjsonconfig library.
 The ``BaseBackend``, ``BaseConverter``, ``BaseParser`` and ``BaseRenderer`` are a battle proven set of tools that can be extended when creating you backend.